Rajput Regiment: 1971 Indo-Pakistani War

-Rajput battalions played an active part in Indo-Pakistani War of 1971.
+Rajput battalions played an active part in the Indo-Pakistani War of 1971.
 Starting in West Bengal, near Calcutta and going about in a clockwise direction around Bangladesh the battalions were deployed as follows.

-22 Rajput captured Akandabaria and cleared the way to capture Darsana.
+22nd Battalion Rajput soldiers captured Akanda Baria and cleared the way to capture Darshana.
 It then led the brigade attack on Kushtia.
-The Pakistanis had built up the area around Kushtia and they let the Rajputs and the supporting tanks come forward into the area.
+Pakistani forces had built up the area around Kushtia and they let the Rajputs and the supporting tanks come forward into the area.
 They then opened up with heavy fire, and the leading company of the Rajputs suffered heavy casualties.

-16 Rajput participated in the Battle of Hilli and then led the brigade advance to Ghoraghat and on to Rangpur.
-21 Rajput (also Known as Veer Ekkis Rajput) spearheaded the move to Saidpur and fought in the battle of Panchagarh and Khansama during which there was fierce hand-to-hand fighting.
-4 Rajput were in the area Kurigram-Kaligunj-Jaipurhat.
-6 Rajput fought in the Sylhet area and led the advance towards Fenchuganj and Kola Bils.
-Heavy fighting took place at Kola Bils and the battalion suffered 100 casualties, but it obtained the surrender of the Pakistan Army's 22nd battalion, Baloch Regiment.
-The battalion was awarded one Vir Chakra (posthumous) and 2 Sena Medals for the action at Kola Bils.
+16th Battalion Rajput participated in the Battle of Hilli, advancing to Ghoraghat and then on to Rangpur.
+21st Battalion Rajput spearheaded the move to Saidpur and fought in the battle of Panchagarh and Khansama during which there was fierce hand-to-hand fighting.
+The 4th Battalion Rajput were in the area of Kurigram – Kaliganj -Jaipurhat.
+6th Battalion Rajput fought in the Sylhet area and led the advance towards Fenchuganj and Kola Bills.
+Heavy fighting took place at Kola Bills and the battalion suffered 90-100 casualties, but it obtained the surrender of the Pakistan Army's 22nd battalion, Baloch Regiment.
+The battalion was awarded one Vir Chakra (posthumous) and 2 Sena Medals for the action at Kola Bills.

-18 Rajput were on the Akhaura-Ashuganj axis.
-Akhaura proved a tough nut to crack, fighting for it took nearly three days.
+18th Battalion Rajput were stationed on the Akhaura-Ashuganj axis.
+Akhaura proved a difficult target, and fighting for it took nearly three days.
 After this the Rajputs rushed forward and captured the Titas bridge intact.
-They then attacked Ashuganj, which was cleared after a tough fight and moved on to Narsingdi and entered Dacca on 16 December.
-20 Rajput operated in the Belonia bulge and captured Chauddagram and later moved to Chittagong.
+They then attacked Ashuganj, which was cleared after a tough fight and moved on to Narsingdi and entered Dhaka on 16 December.
+2nd Battalion Rajput operated in the Belonia bulge and captured Chauddagram and later moved to Chittagong.

-On the western front, 20 Rajput (Jodhpur Sardar) were in their element in the sands of Rajasthan.
-Covering a distance of 70 km in the first five days of the war the Rajputs reached Chachro.
-15 Rajput was in the Fazilka area.
-It was involved in heavy fighting for the capture of Beriwala bridge and Ghazi post.
+On the western front, 20th Battalion Rajput were deployed to Rajasthan.
+After covering a distance of 70 km in the first five days of the war, the Rajputs reached Chachro.
+15th Battalion Rajput was in the Fazilka area.
+It was involved in heavy fighting for the capture of Beriwala bridge and the Ghazi post.
 It suffered heavy casualties during the attacks.
-L/Nk.
-Drigpal Singh received a posthumous Maha Vir Chakra for his gallant actions.
-14 Rajput saw action in the Khalra sector and 5 and 9 Rajputs were in the Chammb area.
-9 Rajput operated in the Ratnu Chak area and carried out a number of raids, they also captured a couple of enemy posts.
+Lance Naik Drigpal Singh received a posthumous Maha Vir Chakra for his gallant actions.
+14th Battalion Rajput saw action in the Khalra sector and 5th Battalion and 9th Battalion Rajputs were in the Chamb area.
+9th Battalion Rajput operated in the Ratnu Chak area and carried out a number of raids, they also captured two enemy posts.